Specific Objectives

 Example

-Always use slanting height, if it’s not given find it using Pythagoras theorem
+Note: Always use slanting height; if it’s not given, find it using Pythagoras theorem.

 Surface area of a frustum

 The bottom part of a cut pyramid or cone is called a frustum.
-Example of frustums are bucket,
+Examples of frustums are buckets, lampshades, and hoppers.

 Image From EcoleBooks.com